etetoolkit/ete/doc/tutorial/tutorial_drawing.rst

 -------------------

 Layout functions act as pre-drawing `hooking functions
 <http://en.wikipedia.org/wiki/Hooking>`_.
-This is, when a given node is
+This means, when a given node
-about to be drawn, it is first sent to a layout function.
+is about to be drawn, it is first sent to a layout function.
 Node properties, style and faces can be then modified on the fly.
-Thus, layout function can be seen as the set of rules that control how different nodes are drawn.
+Thus, layout functions can be understood as the set of rules that control how different nodes are drawn.

 ::
   from ete_dev import Tree
   t = Tree( "((((a,b),c), d), e);" )